 Avoid the droves in Chadstone or Melbourne Central with a good ol’ crafty market.
-Thread Den’s massive North Melbourne Market, which runs on the last Sunday of every month, houses fabulous vintage fabric stalls among other unique goodies.
+Thread Den’s massive North Melbourne Market, which is always held on a Sunday in every month, houses fabulous vintage fabric stalls among other unique goodies.
 Craft Hatch Market in the CBD’s fine café-cum-gallery 1000 £ Bend is quarterly, with Etsy-style delights including a large range of handcrafted stationery and buttons.
 Hungry?
 Get your grocery shopping out of the way and grab dumplings and dim sum at the South Melbourne Market.
 Make sure you check out the new section for emerging fashion designers, SOME Space.
 Once you’re finished in the market you can duck around the corner to Chez Dre for a coffee and a cake.

 To spice up a dull day inside, sneak in a game of pool at Red Triangle.
 The cavernous venue is open until 2am every day.
 You can play pool, snooker or billiards on their full-sized tables and there’s also a selection of board games for those who are cue-challenged.
 Red Triangle is unlicensed, but it’s famous for its outrageously good milkshakes in flavours like Jam Donut or Snickers.
 From its no-nonsense website to its beat-up leather couches, this venue is about as authentically old-school as it gets.